WSLegion/WH2_Dwarf_Mod/README.md

+# New Contact Effect
+## Shell Shocked
+   * Reduces Melee Attack/Defence and Weapon Strength of enemies affected

 # Thorgrim
 Gyrocopter doomstack, I am ashamed (not really) that I can't even properly micro a dwarven doom stack, can you imagine that?
 ## Stage 1 (level 10)